 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons of debris included for your load.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide, and stands 8 feet tall, with about 5 tons of debris included.

 Construction Debris, Drywall, Lumber Acceptance

-Our heavy-duty roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Portland transfer station to maximize recovery — contractors on steady jobs often utilize our commercial recurring hauling agreements.
-For further details, please review the EPA construction debris recycling guidance to learn about standard material-stream management practices.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Material is sorted at the Portland transfer station to maximize recovery—following EPA construction debris recycling guidance.
+Contractors on rolling jobs often manage this by setting up commercial recurring hauling agreements, ensuring each container stays efficiently rotated on site.

 • Framing lumber and offcuts